PTCInc/vuforia-engine/.github/ISSUE_TEMPLATE/2--feature-feedback.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**Summarize your feature feedback**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear and concise summary of what your feature feedback is.

-**Describe the solution you'd like**
+**Describe your feature**
-A clear and concise description of what you want to happen.
+A detailed description of your specific feature request.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.
+**Use-Case Description**
+Please provide a detailed description of the core problem being faced by you and how this new feature would address your needs.

+**Business Impact**
+What value and impact would this bring you if this feature would be realized?

+**Workaround**
+Is there currently a workaround for you?

 **Additional context**
-Add any other context or screenshots about the feature request here.
+Add any other context or screenshots about your feedback here.